Skip to content

 Recommended practice

-Enable auto-instrumentation to automatically capture useful telemetry from HTTP requests, database queries, external service calls, and application logs without having to make any application code changes.
+Enable auto-instrumentation to automatically capture useful telemetry from HTTP requests, database queries, external service calls, and application logs.
+You don't need to change any code in your app.

 Before you begin